Last updated on October 11, 2025

 Honorary Mention: Greatest Show in the Multiverse

+#40.
 Fall of the Thran

 Fall of the Thran isn’t an “every deck” kind of card, but it can be helpful in certain decks.
 It can give you a nice advantage in decks that are built to play lands from the graveyard.
 It lets you recover more quickly than your opponents from this saga’s land destruction and pull ahead in the game.
-Of course, some of your opponents might not be too thrilled about you playing mass land destruction, so this one might necessitate a rule 0 conversation.
+Of course, some of your opponents might not be too thrilled about you playing mass land destruction, so this one might necessitate a Rule 0 conversation.

-#24.
+#39.
 Azusa’s Many Journeys / Likeness of the Seeker

 Azusa's Many Journeys can be a good way to ramp early on.
 Its triggered ability on Likeness of the Seeker can also give you a good bit of extra mana.
 It also works well with combat tricks since it untaps your lands before damage.

+#32.
 Korvold and the Noble Thief

 Korvold and the Noble Thief’s third ability can be a good way to both gain some resources for yourself while denying your opponent of them.
 The Treasure this card creates can help you cast cards that aren’t in your color identity that you get off your opponent’s deck.
-I found this card very helpful in Wilds of Eldraine Limited.

-Elspeth's Nightmare
+#29.
+Elspeth’s Nightmare

 Elspeth's Nightmare is good early game removal since it can also help you avoid a threat in a player’s hand, and then exile it the following turn.
 While none of the effects are super flashy, this card is definite worth its mana value when you put them all together for only 3 mana.

-#21.
+#27.
 Jugan Defends the Temple / Remnant of the Rising Star

 Jugan Defends the Temple is a good saga for decks that care about +1/+1 counters or modified creatures.
 The front side allows you to distribute a few counters, but the real power comes from Remnant of the Rising Star.
 This enchantment creature allows you to use any extra mana you have to buff your creatures.
 This means you’ll never have to waste mana on your turn, and drawing a weak creature later in the game isn’t such a dead draw.

-#20.
+#26.
 Jin-Gitaxias / The Great Synthesis

 The Great Synthesis is a great source of card draw, and it can also give you quite an edge.
-You can replay all your own creatures for free while your opponents are forced to pay for their creatures back.
+You can replay all your own creatures for free while your opponents are forced to pay for theirs.
 You’re also likely to draw into a lot of other cards to play thanks to the first effect on this card.
 It would easily be one of the most powerful sagas in the game if you didn’t have to first transform Jin-Gitaxias into it.

+#25.
 In the Darkness Bind Them

+#24.
 The Mirari Conjecture

+#22.
 Binding the Old Gods

 Binding the Old Gods is a pretty comprehensive form of removal.
 Because its second chapter fetches a forest, you can grab a dual or tri-land with the forest type.
 It’s a bit of a joke that the last chapter of this saga rarely does much, but in truth it can be helpful in the right situation.

+#20.
 One Ring to Rule Them All

-One Ring to Rule Them All on its own can be a board wipe that also takes a good amount of life from opponents.
+One Ring to Rule Them All can be a board wipe that also takes a good amount of life from opponents.
 It gets really good if you put it in a legends matter deck where you keep most of your board intact through the board wipe.
 Remember, your Ring-bearer becomes legendary, so if you have a non-legendary creature you want to save from the board wipe, you can do that too.

+#18.
 Phyrexian Scriptures

 Phyrexian Scriptures can be a very powerful board wipe in decks that run a lot of artifact creatures.
 If you have a Necron Dynasties precon and are looking for cards to upgrade with, this one can be very powerful.
 It’s also nice that it allows you to save one non-artifact creature before the wipe goes off.

+#15.
 The Antiquities War

 The Antiquities War can be a powerful addition to artifact decks.
-Its first two activations help you sort through a huge chunk of cards and can let you grab something you may not have seen for quite a few turns.
+Its first two chapters help you sort through a huge chunk of cards and can let you grab something you may not have seen for quite a few turns.
 Its third chapter can be very impactful in a deck running a lot of artifacts and could possibly even be a finisher if you’ve got a big enough board state.

-#13.
+#14.
 Boseiju Reaches Skyward / Branch of Boseiju

 #12.
 Huatli, Poet of Unity / Roar of the Fifth People